Foxfire342/osticket-prereqs/README.md

 </p>
 <p>
 Next download and install MySQL 5.5.62 choose typical install, select the standard configuration option and install as windows service.
-We will be setting the password to password1 but you can set it to whatever you would like.
+Set the password to whatever you would like but be sure to write it down somewhere so that you remember it.
 </p>

 ___